jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 ### Setup Terraform Deployment Variables for Azure Simple

-As mentioned, we will be using `azure-simple`, changing into that directory and doing an `ls` reveals:
+As mentioned, we will be using `azure-simple`.
+Changing to that directory and doing an `ls` command reveals:

 ```bash
 kudzu:environments jmspring$ cd azure-simple